GLVis/xeus-glvis/README.md

 ## TODO

-- Constructor that takes a std::string
+- Constructor that takes an `std::string`
 - Routines that take a `Mesh` and `GridFunction`
+- binder example